matwilso/matwilso.github.io/_posts/gpt-sim.md

 Based on GPT and its capabilities, it seems possible and *quite likely* that we can create a “good-enough” general-purpose reality simulator using a stupid predict-the-next-frame training approach.
 Maybe not super soon, but definitely sometime on the horizon.

-An approximate, data-driven approach to simulation definitely seems the way to go.
+An data-driven approach to simulation definitely seems the way to go.
 A way to unify all compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc) into a single useful tool for robot learning, engineering, scientific discovery.
 Something that works “well enough” across the entire range of tasks we care about.
 A simulator that's way more useful and *usable* than any we’ve ever made.

 (What's the alternative, anyway, if we don't directly learn our models from data using ML?
 Write down and precisely compute the physics of how strawberries get pulverized in the blades of a blender?
 The heat transfer and chemical processes involved in cooking an egg?
 Do this for every imaginable physics mode?)

 ...

-A learned simulator has huge potential to revolutionize robot learning.
+A learned simulator has the potential to revolutionize robot learning.

-Imagine sim2real learning with the smallest possible reality gap.
+Think of sim2real learning with the smallest possible reality gap.
 Model-based learning with the best possible model.

 ...